By Ashok Prasad, Founder, Niyyam

 Why 3 Funds Are Enough

-Many investors unnecessarily add more funds, which leads to inefficiency.
-This issue is explained in How to Consolidate Multiple Mutual Funds into a Clean Portfolio (2026 Guide).
+If you currently hold multiple funds, it is better to simplify.
+You can follow How to Consolidate Multiple Mutual Funds into a Clean Portfolio (2026 Step-by-Step Guide).

 Ideal Allocation in a 3-Fund Portfolio